zenmate/pingster-server/README.md

 ## Configuration

-Most of the options are self-descriptive, you can also extend it with your own if you plan to update the server somehow ([c0nfig](https://github.com/voronianski/c0nfig) module is used here):
+Most of the options are self-descriptive, you can also extend it with your own if you plan to update the server (powered by [c0nfig](https://github.com/voronianski/c0nfig)):

 ```js
 module.exports = {